reasonml/reasonml.github.io/src/pages/community/blog.md

 Now that the community is taking off, keeping folks up-to-date through [Discord](https://discord.gg/reasonml) and other existing channels became less ideal.
 We're starting a blog post section for this reason.
 In the spirit of the community, these posts will stay short and concise.

 We've moved unused first-party projects from [GitHub/reasonml](https://github.com/reasonml/) to [GitHub/reasonml-old](https://github.com/reasonml-old).
-Old URLs are redirected, so no breackage here.
+Old URLs are redirected, so no breakage here.

 We've cleaned up the Reason codebase.
 Editor integrations moved out to their dedicated repos.
 Updated instructions are still [here](/guide/editor-tools/editors-plugins).
 Other Reason repo cleanups are still ongoing.